JarodNavarro2/COMP330_FINALPROJECT/README.md

 - Login with the following credentials:
   - Username: sql2017
   - Password: Cs330luc
 - Connect to the VIM
 - Login using the same password as above
+- Open the Netbeans application (on the desktop)
+- The Moria application should be open, right-click it in the upper-left hand sidebar and click "run"

 **Using Moira - User’s Guide**